 The project has also (accidentally) become a historical record of St Helena.
 The departure of Governor Mark Capes from St Helena on day 78, the visit of ancient sailing boat Hokulea on day 11; the historic Comair 737-800 wobbly landing on day 109; a new Miss St Helena on day 127.
 Even Donald Trump made it in on Day 314.

 Photography – A Team Game

-I’m promoting the concept of a photo-a-day project but I should also admit it’s a huge commitment.
+I’m promoting the concept of a photo-a-day project as the best way to improve photography skills but I should also admit it’s a huge commitment.
 We’ve done it as a team which has made a big difference being able to share the load.